STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] 1704

+The gapminder dataset contains 1704 rows.

-Or you can use the dim function, which will give you the dimensions of your dataset, telling you the number of rows and columns using only one function
+Or you can use the 'dim' function, which will give you the dimensions of your dataset, telling you the number of rows and columns using only one function.

 ``` r
 dim(gapminder)